lucaminudel/The-fantastic-four-of-Continuous-Delivery/README.md

 This version includes additional code in Program to inquire also for the simulation parameters of the temperature.
 It also includes additional code in Storage to persist and retrieve the temperature parameters (introducing the v11 of the db).

-Because the db version v11 break backward compatibility, this would make it "impossible" to rollback to the previous version in case of a showstopper bug, leaving us without a viable remediation plan.
+Because the db version v11 break backwards compatibility, this would make it "impossible" to rollback to the previous version in case of a showstopper bug, leaving us without a viable remediation plan.
 For that reason, a feature toggle is introduced here to switch the new feature on and off, making it possible to:
 - test the new version working on db v11 in the dev/test environment
 - continue testing the latent-to-live code and the last latent changes in the prod environment,
 - release this version with the toggle off to keep it working with db v10.